NIPT (Non Invasive Prenatal Test)

 - In case of a normal NIPT result: no specific follow up is necessary unless ultrasound examination of the fetus reveals anomalies and further fetal studies might be indicated.

-- In case of test failure: in a limited number of pregnancies (< 4%) not enough fetal DNA can be extracted from the maternal blood, and NIPT cannot be performed.
-This has no implications on the risk of fetal aneuploidies or other fetal anomalies.
+- In case of test failure: in a limited number of pregnancies (< 1%) not enough fetal DNA can be extracted from the maternal blood, and NIPT cannot be performed.
 In these pregnancies NIPT can be repeated at no extra cost on a repeat maternal blood sample.